marcusgia2505/classsExGameInstructions/docs/Elements.rst

 =========== ============== ===============
 role1.png   Symbol Role 1  Red participant symbol |pic_role1| is displayed. role2.png   Symbol Role 2  Green participant symbol |pic_role2| is displayed.
 $variable;  Variables      Beside normal text, you can also insert variables into the text box.
 If you have defined variables (see :ref:`Programming`), you can have these displayed by inserting the character "$", the variable name followed by ";".
 Make sure not to forget the ";" at the end!
-Variables and normal text can be combined
+Variables and normal text can be combined.
 =========== ============== ===============

 Make sure that role1.png, role2.png,... are followed by a space.
 Otherwise the figure will not be replaced.